Skip to main content

 main()

-• backend="tinker" — Selects the Tinker backend for async training.
-Other options include "verl".
+• backend="tinker" — Selects the Tinker backend for single-machine LoRA training.
+Other options include "verl" for distributed multi-GPU training.

 Writing the launch script

-The training script uses Hydra for configuration, so you pass config overrides on the command line.
-A shell script keeps this manageable.
+The training script uses Hydra for configuration.
+A shell script keeps the override list manageable:

 data.max_response_length=1024 \